 Dingo Double Suspension Gallop

 Behind the Dingo's shoulders is a long, narrow ribcage and a driving rear end.
 The natural flexion of the hindquarters' joints enables it to convert an usually moderate angled joint to be straightened or alternatively extremely bent.
 This enables the dog to not only to move in the double suspension gallop pictured, but also to leap, climb and dig.

-However, times and attitudes are changing.
-After many scientific and practical studies, some land owners are beginning to understand the instinctive predatory behaviour of the Dingo.
-Contrary to former attitudes, the Dingo has the intelligence to recognise that foxes, rabbits and feral cats do not belong here.
-After all, the Dingo has been Australia's top predator for thousands of years!
-Consequently, the Dingo instinctively kills foreign animal species, treating it like prey.
-Given time, let us hope that instead persecution, the use of the Dingos predatory behaviour will be its saviour.
-Go the Dingo!
+Times and attitudes are changing.
+After many scientific and practical studies, some land owners respect the Dingo's instinctive predatory behaviour to recognise that foxes, rabbits and feral cats do not belong here.
+After all, Dingos have been Australia's top predator for thousands of years!
+Consequently, the Dingo instinctively kills these nuisance animal species, treating them like prey.
+Given time, let us hope that instead persecution, the use of the Dingos predatory behaviour will be its saviour!

 References and Further Reading